ORA includes full-featured support for FamilySearch.

 The ORA Control Panel appears on FamilySearch record detail pages where the record details are the primary content of the page.
 When you click on a row in the search results, that opens a panel that shows the record details, but that is not a record details page.
 It is a large panel that opens on the search results page.

-There are three ways to open a record page:
+There are three ways to open a record details page:

 - From the search results page, the right-most column includes up to three icons.
 Click the to open the record details page in the same tab.

 - From the search results page, click anywhere on a search result row to open the details panel.
-In the upper right corner of the details panel, click the "Open in a new window" link to open the record details page in a new tab.
+In details panel, click the "[View Record]" button to open the record details page.

 - If a record details page includes links to related records, you can click one of those links to open a record page.